-The Avanzino Leadership Award, named after Rich Avanzino, widely considered the "father of the no-kill” moment”, recognizes outstanding leadership in the animal welfare community, will be presented along with a $25k grant, to the leader’s organization for demonstrating significant achievement in lifesaving; showing the courage to look beyond the status quo and making bold decisions to improve the lives of dogs and cats; and being a champion of the no-kill movement.
+The Avanzino Leadership Award recognizes outstanding leadership in the animal welfare community.
+Maddie’s Fund is rewarding leaders who have demonstrated significant achievement in lifesaving for their organization, showing the courage to look beyond the status quo and making bold decisions to improve the lives of dogs and cats, and being a champion of the no-kill movement.

-Maddie's Fund is pleased to announce the first annual Avanzino Leadership Award to Dr. Ellen Jefferson of Austin Pets Alive! for her outstanding leadership and significant achievement in lifesaving.
+Maddie's Fund is pleased to announce the second annual Avanzino Leadership Award to Dr. Julie Levy for her vast lifesaving impact across the nation and the animal welfare industry.

 Currently a professor of shelter medicine at the University of Florida, Dr. Levy’s career accomplishments are vast.
 In addition to her impact teaching students all over the U.S. as well as globally, some of her notable achievements include groundbreaking work with community cats in the early 90s through Operation CatNip; advancing the field and credibility of shelter medicine through disease prevention, outbreak response and prioritizing lifesaving over euthanasia; and more recent projects like the Million Cat Challenge.
 (The Million Cat Challenge is a shelter-based campaign to save the lives of one million cats in North America over a five-year period.)